imclab/corpora/Readme.md

-# CdnJSON
+# Corpora

 There data is still too hard to find and access.
+We need to make it accessible so we can start doing natural language processing and machine learning at a faster rate.

 ## Current Datasets

 Data that's been curated:

-- List of Atoms (Wikipedia): https://github.com/cdnjson/atoms
+- List of Atoms (Wikipedia): https://github.com/corpora/atoms
-- List of Organisms (PubMed Taxonomy): https://github.com/cdnjson/organisms
+- List of Organisms (PubMed Taxonomy): https://github.com/corpora/organisms

 ## Overview